benholgate/IDS-stacked-AE/README.md

 binary cross-entropy loss function;
 0.001 learning rate.
 ## Classification Algorithms
-Logistic Regression (LR) and Support Vector Machines (SVM) resulted in the highest accuracy rates, of just over 98%, although LR was musch faster in terms of time taken to build the model.
+Logistic Regression (LR) and Support Vector Machines (SVM) resulted in the highest accuracy rates, of just over 98%, although LR was much faster in terms of time taken to build the model.
 The LR-SAE and SVM-SAE models performed as well as other studies on the AWID database in regard to accuracy.